 Early Childhood Education

-The Bachelor of Science in Education degree in Early Childhood Education focuses on professional preparation and application of current theory, methods and practices for future teachers of pre-K-to-grade-three classrooms.
+The Bachelor of Science in Education degree in Early Childhood Education focuses on professional preparation and application of current theory, methods and practices for future teachers of pre-K through third grade classrooms.
 Students form a cohort and complete the five-block sequence of courses while gaining teaching experiences linked to coursework.
 All students complete field and practicum experiences in diverse settings, including urban and inclusive programs, and accumulate approximately 1,200 clock hours of field experience in preschool, kindergarten and primary classrooms.

-Graduates of the program who pass the State of Ohio Assessment Test are eligible for Ohio licensure in Early Childhood, which is valid for teaching children, age three through grade three, who are typically developing, at-risk, gifted or who have mild/moderate educational needs.
+Graduates of the program who pass the State of Ohio Assessment Test are eligible for Ohio licensure in Early Childhood, which is valid for teaching children, age 3 through third grade, who are typically developing, at-risk, gifted or who have mild/moderate educational needs.

 Graduates also have the opportunity to receive an International Baccalaureate recognition certificate concurrent with the completion of the B.S.E. degree.